Neonatal and Pediatric Specialty Transport Services

 - High tech weather radar and GPS tracking

 - Multi-channel radio and Satellite phone

 - Increased fuel capacity and fuel efficient engines resulting in greater range

 - 2 patient capability

 - Intercom system for enhanced communication with pilots

 - Satellite phone

 The transport team at Children’s Health also offers educational outreach opportunities for health care providers.
-To contact the Children’s Health transport team for community outreach or hospital education programs, please call 214-456-2975.
+To contact the transport team at Children’s Health for community outreach or hospital education programs, please call 214-456-2975.